Gayle Broughton

+She began her NRLW career at the Parramatta Eels in June 2022, where she played one season prior to joining the Brisbane Broncos in 2023.

-Gayle Broughton (born 5 June 1996) is a former New Zealand rugby union sevens player who played for the New Zealand women's national rugby sevens team.
-She made her international debut for New Zealand in 2014 and called time on her rugby career in March 2022.
-She had scored 315 points in 112 World Series matches. and has won every trophy on offer in the sevens game.
+She formerly played rugby union sevens for the New Zealand women's national rugby sevens team, making her international debut for New Zealand in 2014.
+She called time on her rugby union career in March 2022, having amassed 315 points in 112 World Series matches. and has won every trophy on offer in the sevens game.
 Her accomplishments include six World Rugby Sevens series titles, Olympic Games gold and silver medals, Commonwealth Games gold and winning the Rugby World Cup Sevens.

-In April 2022, Broughton began playing rugby league in Australia.

 Early life

-Gayle Broughton was born in Hāwera, New Zealand, on 5 June 1996 to Alfred Hauparoa.
+Gayle Broughton was born in Hāwera, New Zealand, on 5 June 1996 to Karen Broughton and Alfred Hauparoa.

 A naturally talented sportswoman with six brothers, Broughton was raised by her Broughton grandparents but had a troubled childhood, which led to her being expelled from high school at the age of 16.